 Epidural fibrosis is the clinical name for scar tissue that builds up near the nerve root.
-The presence of scar tissue on its own is not necessarily a cause of failed back surgery syndrome, since most surgeries have some scar tissue develop.
+The presence of scar tissue on its own is not necessarily a cause of failed back surgery syndrome since most surgeries have some scar tissue development.
 But depending on the location and severity of the scar tissue, FBSS may develop.

 Read more about Epidural Fibrosis.